Clone Zone Bounds

 1. Ideally, start with a elevationally varied terrain, with slopes here and there.
 You can quickly create one by doing a Plot and holding Alt.
 Hit Enter to requake until satisfactory.

-2. Now, add multiple zones by doing a Shade via: Landshape > Prop > Shade
+2. Now, add multiple zones by doing a Shade.
+Find it via: Landshape > Prop > Shade.

 3. Run Clone Zone Bounds.